Detonating cord: Direct employment

 Low-yield detonating cord can be used as a precision cutting charge to remove cables, pipes, wiring, fiber optics, and other utility bundles by placing one or more complete wraps around the target.
 Detonation cord is used in commercial boilers to break up clinkers (solidified coal ash slag) adhering to tube structures.
 Also a vertical centered cord being lowered into the water of a drilled well can remove any clogging that obstructs water flow.
 Higher-yield detonating cord can be used to cut down small trees, although the process is very uneconomical compared to using bulk explosive, or even a chainsaw.
 High-yield detonating cord placed by divers has been used to remove old dock pilings and other underwater obstructions.

 Creating a slipknot from detonating cord yields a field-improvised device that can be quickly employed to cut a locked doorknob off a door.
 Detonation cord can be taped in several rings to the outline of a military man-sized target and detonated, breaching a man-sized hole into wooden doors or light interior walls.
 Detonating cord is also employed directly in building demolition where thin concrete slabs need be broken via channels drilled parallel to the surface, an advantage over dynamite since a lower minimum of explosive force may be used and smaller diameter holes are sufficient to contain the explosive.
 Anything much more substantial than these uses requires the use of additional explosives.

 Colloquialisms

 In Filipino, the corresponding word mitsa has come to be used in the phrase mitsa ng buhay, which translates to "detonating cord of [one's] life", a metaphor for something that is very likely to cause one's death via direct jeopardy (e.g. extreme sports, versus smoking).

-In media

-Detonation cord was referenced in the 2009 film A Perfect Getaway by Timothy Olyphant's character as "a handy tool".

-A length of detonation cord was used to clear a path through a minefield in the 2009 film Terminator Salvation.

-Detonation cord was shown to be used by US cavalry troops to clear trees from a landing zone in the 2002 movie We Were Soldiers.

-A spool of primer cord was used by Alan Alda's character Hawkeye in the TV series M*A*S*H (Season 9, Episode 12, "Depressing News") to demolish his newly built replica of the Washington Monument crafted from tongue depressors.

-Fiona Glenanne from the TV show Burn Notice uses detonating cord very often to breach enemy buildings.

-Agent Gibbs from NCIS uses detonating cord and a dead-man switch to bring a Mafia family into submission.